awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

    Default output format [None]: ENTER
    ```

-1. Execute the following command to use the `dry-run` option to see which data will be deleted from the system\.
+1. Run the following command to use the `dry-run` option to see which data will be deleted from the system\.
 This command doesn't delete any data\.

    ```
    aws ssm delete-inventory --type-name "Custom:custom_type_name" --dry-run